jhanvishah1996/socket_program/README.md

 1.run the server program first
 2.run the client program
-client will send hello world to server
+3.client will send hello world to server